Associate Professor of Marketing

 - Neurophysiological explanations of consumer behavior

-Martin Reimann holds a PhD in Psychology from the University of Southern California as well as a PhD in Marketing (Dr. rer. pol.) from TU Freiberg (Germany).
+Reimann holds a PhD in Psychology from the University of Southern California as well as a Habilitation and PhD in Marketing from TU Freiberg (Germany).
 Prior to joining Eller, he was a postdoctoral fellow at Stanford University and a W3 professor of marketing at Otto von Guericke University Magdeburg (Germany).
-He applies experimental and quantitative approaches to investigating how and why people consume product experiences and how and why people form, maintain and dissolve social relationships.
-A common denominator in his work is the idea that consumption is deeply rooted in an emotional-motivational system that is empirically decipherable in self-report, behavior and the brain.
-His work has been published in the Proceedings of the National Academy of Sciences (PNAS), the Journal of Experimental Psychology: General, the Journal of Consumer Research, the Journal of Marketing Research and the Journal of Consumer Psychology.
+He applies functional neuroimaging, behavioral experiments, and quantitative methods to investigate how and why people (1) consume product experiences and (2) form, maintain, and dissolve social relations with other humans, products, and pets.

 - MKTG471 Marketing policies and operations (undergrad capstone)

 - MKTG572 Marketing research for managers (master)